 4. Different methods, similar principles: BPE: frequency-based | WordPiece: likelihood | SentencePiece: language-agnostic

-5. Statistical learning connects humans and machines: Both discover structure from distributional patterns
+5. Statistical learning connects humans and machines: both discover structure from distributional patterns

-6. Always match tokenizer to model!
-Critical for correct predictions
+6. Always match tokenizer to model! critical for correct predictions

 Looking ahead